-Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of ADD: 3.3.R.5: Students will answer inferential questions, using a text to support student must have a deep understanding of the poem yet go beyond the text and make inferences to answer the question.
+Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

+3.3.R.5: Students will answer inferential questions, using a text to support answers.

+This item is a DOK 3 because it requires the student not only to comprehend the poem but also analyze its speaker.
+The student must have a deep understanding of the poem yet go beyond the text and make inferences to answer the question.